StavarLaurentiu/array-sorting-algorithms/README.md

 ## Radix Sort

-The Bubble Sort algorithm sorts the array in ascending order.
+The Radix Sort algorithm sorts the array in ascending order.

 The algorithm is implemented in C